billyzkid/untitled/ISSUE_TEMPLATE.md

-If you are reporting a bug, please include the template below with the requested information.
-Otherwise, remove this template entirely with a thorough description of the issue.
+If you are reporting a bug, please include this template and provide the requested information below.
+Otherwise, please replace this template with a thorough description of the issue.

 ### Can you reproduce the issue?

-Often, issues are resolved by confirming your development environment meets the minimum [requirements](./README.md#Requirements), updating to the latest versions of [node](https://nodejs.org) and [npm](https://www.npmjs.com/package/npm), and then installing/bootstrapping all [packages](./packages) from a clean, up-to-date local repository.
+Often, issues are resolved by confirming your development environment meets the minimum [requirements](../README.md#Requirements), updating to the latest versions of [node](https://nodejs.org) and [npm](https://www.npmjs.com/package/npm), and then installing/bootstrapping all [packages](./packages) from a clean, up-to-date local repository.

 Before submitting the issue, please confirm that you can still reproduce it after running the following commands in the root folder: